 Why Move Photos from Google Drive to Google Photos?

 Starting in July 2019, new photos and videos from Drive will not automatically appear in Photos.
-Similarly, new photos and videos in Photos will not be added to the photos folder in Drive and the photos and videos you delete in Drive will not be removed from the photos.
+Similarly, new photos and videos in Photos will not be added to the photos folder in Drive; photos and videos you delete in Drive will not be removed from the photos.
 Likewise, items you delete in "Photos" will not be deleted from Drive.
-In other words, the pictures in Google Drive need you to manually move to Google Photos.
+In other words, the pictures in Google Drive have to be manually moved to Google Photos.

-And, you may know that Google Drive is just a tool that can store photos.
-In addition to some basic functions, such as organizing, sharing, downloading, viewing details, etc., Google Drive does not provide a built-in image editing method, you can only use third-party tools to edit the image.
+And, you may know that Google Drive is just a tool that can help store, organize, download and view photos.
+However, Google Drive does not provide a built-in image editing method, you can only use third-party tools to edit the image.

 Compared with Google Drive, Google Photos has great advantages for image management and editing:

 1. Viewing pictures is more convenient: you can browse your photos on photos.google.com or the Google Photos app on your phone.
 The images are sorted by date, which means you can scroll to browse according to the year of the picture;

 2. Search is smarter: One of the most convenient Google Photos features is AI-driven search.
 You can enter almost anything and get accurate results.
 It can also distinguish people, animals, and plants based on facial recognition;

 3. Picture editing: Google Photos also provides some very basic photo editing functions.
 You can apply filters, adjust levels, rotate, and crop images.

 In summary, Google Photos is a fully functional photo library application, so you can use these useful functions above to create photo albums, store videos and photos taken by the camera, or store GIFs downloaded from the application to your phone.
 Then, how to transfer pictures from Google Drive to Google Photos?